West Virginia Wage Payment Laws

-Vermont has no law regarding an when an employer must pay an employee who has resigned due to a labor dispute.
+West Virginia has no law regarding an when an employer must pay an employee who has resigned due to a labor dispute.
 Presumably an employer would pay an employee who resigns employment due to a labor dispute by the next regular payday.
 West Virginia Code 21-5-4

 Wages in Dispute

 West Virginia does not have any laws requiring an employer to pay an employee wages conceded to be due when involved in a wage dispute with the employee.